 Hall D Operations Resumption Plan

 Hall D will be returning to a state where it will be possible to take beam and data for the GlueX experiment for a period of six weeks.
-The BDX parasitic experiment will also be restored to full operation.
-This resumption of operations will probably begin (Day 1 below) on June 1, 2020, but this date could change.
+In addition, The BDX parasitic experiment will also be restored to full operation.
+The date of resumption is floating and will be announced by JLAB management.

-This plan is the reverse of Mark Dalton’s plan with which Hall D was put into an off-line status for the Covid 19 crisis, commensurate with Jlab’s MedCon 6 status.
+This plan is the reverse of the shut down plan with which Hall D was put into an off-line status for the Covid 19 crisis, commensurate with Jlab’s MedCon 6 status.
 It is a ten work day plan.

-This plan may include portions of the following Hall D Procedures:
+This plan will include portions of the following Hall D Procedures:

 Hall D Procedure D00000-01-08-P003, Hall D DIRC Mirror Box Removal and Installation